mockk/mockk/BACKLOG.md

 # Backlog
 - [ ] better human readable exceptions (see below)
+- [ ] get rid of !! as much as possible
 - [ ] proxy id only for external mocks
 - [ ] mock: extraInterfaces, mock name
 - [ ] captured lateinit var